Loading...

 Credits Terms & privacy

-A large white house with a red tile roof, surrounded by greenery and trees, with a gravel driveway; architecture by Gresford Architects.
+A white, two-storey house with a gravel driveway, framed by tree branches and foliage, architecture by Gresford Architects.

-Aerial view of a large property with three houses surrounded by tall trees and lush greenery, with a gravel driveway, landscape gardens, and distant fields.
-Architecture by Gresford Architects.
+Aerial view of a large estate with multiple white houses surrounded by lush trees and gardens, with a gravel driveway, architecture by Gresford Architects.

 This 1930’s home in a leafy suburb of Oxford, was bought by the clients in a state of some disrepair, having had only two owners since it was built.
 The house had suffered an unfortunate series of extensions, and the internal spaces were dark and gloomy.